PDLT-University-of-York/test-split-site/docs/ultra/enrol-user.md

 !!!
 Summary

-    Instructors can manually enrol a user (staff or student) on a Learn Ultra course or organisation.
+    Users can be manually enrolled on a Learn Ultra course or organisation.

 ## Quick Start Guide